 In the second part, we were presented with the “bacon” made of cuttlefish.
 It not only succeeded in bold imitation but also went wonderfully with the fried bread cube filled with Mortadella mayonnaise.
 Albert Adrià, are you here?

-Umami rollercoaster continued through the roebuck broth seasoned with juniper oil.
+The Umami rollercoaster continued through the roebuck broth seasoned with juniper oil.
 The final bite induced an umami twist in the form of an oyster, which we saw coming in the broth.
 Before that entire dish was submitted to the roebuck.

 Pituralka is an old pear variety known for its late harvest and small fruit that is best enjoyed when thermally treated.
 Chef Ana Ros knows that well and for this reason, slow-cooked Pituralka pear in pear juice and butter.
-She combined it with goose liver pate, chestnut, sage and coffee yogurt.
-As advised, we mixed all together and enjoyed the far-reaching burst of flavors.
+She combined it with goose liver pate, chestnut, sage, and coffee yogurt.
+As advised, we mixed it all together and enjoyed the far-reaching burst of flavors.
 Lovely dish!

 Pit Cheese Filled Raviolo

 Let’s begin with the perfectly cooked raviolo, filled with “Tolminc” cheese aged in an underground pit.
 Even though raviolo was the star of the plate it had a strong supporting team in a form of artichokes, black truffle, and black trumpet also known as the horn of plenty.
-Our noses were sniffing some porcinis in the background… In addition to that, the cheese rind soup expanded the flavors with its slightly acidic taste and aroma similar to the one in cheese cellar.
+Our noses were sniffing some porcinis in the background… In addition to that, the cheese rind soup expanded the flavors with its slightly acidic taste and aroma similar to the one in the cheese cellar.

 Lamb and Crab

 Once again we were encouraged to eat with our hands the tiny green wrap.
 To be more specific it was a mixture of lamb and crab wrapped in a chard leaf.
 We loved combining it with sunchoke chips and lamb soup in between the bites.
-Finale rounded the sweet gentle flavors trapped inside the poached egg yolk bathing in the lamb soup which was filled with the sunchoke cream and topped with fish roe.
+Finale rounded the sweet gentle flavors trapped inside the poached egg yolk bathing in the lamb soup which was filled with sunchoke cream and topped with fish roe.

 Trout from the nearby river tasted outstanding with moist meat and crisp corn crust.
 Its mild taste grew in depth with porcini gravy made of buttermilk.
 To keep the lightness of the dish going chef added lightly seasoned winter salad on the side.

-Pumpkin roasted in brown butter with tingling apple salad pointed us towards the seaside.
+Pumpkin roasted in brown butter with tingling apple salad pointed us toward the seaside.
 It started with the sea urchin addition in béarnaise sauce that matched the color of a pumpkin.
 In the same color specter was also soft shrimp that was hidden from the eyes and edible flowers.
 This dish wasn’t only for eyes, its taste was clean, well rounded and warm.

 Hisa Franko’s Interpretation of Istrian Stew or Jota

 Free-spirited interpretation of traditional Slovenian stew looks completely different and yet it retained vital similarities.
-There was a turnip, potato and beans for a traditional base with the smokiness coming from smoked trout.
+There was a turnip, potato, and beans for a traditional base with the smokiness coming from smoked trout.
 Especially intriguing was the tender sausage made of pig’s snout and crisp kale.
 Indeed, a wonderful interpretation of an old nurturing dish that warms up any cold day.